Council Member Profiles

 Chair SHTG Council, Consultant Anaesthetist - NHS GG&C

 Neil Smart trained in Glasgow, Adelaide and Sheffield before taking up a post as a consultant anaesthetist in Glasgow in 1994.
-He has a wide range of interests in health technology assessment, quality improvement and procurement.
-He chairs the Scottish Health Technologies Council, is a European Commission Advisor for Medical Devices and in vitro diagnostic devices, chairs the Dressings and Sundries Steering Group with NHSGG+C, and is an Honorary Clinical Senior Lecturer at the University of Glasgow.
+He has a wide range of interests in health technology assessment, regulation, quality improvement and procurement.
+He chairs the Scottish Health Technologies Council and is a member of the Interim Devices Working Group advising the MHRA, a former European Commission Advisor for Medical Devices and in vitro diagnostic devices, and an Honorary Clinical Senior Lecturer at the University of Glasgow.
 He also sits as a medical member with the Medical Practitioner Tribunal Service, GMC.

 Safia Qureshi